 We believe that good readers make good writers and so we actively immerse children within the principles of Pie Corbett’s Talk for Writing approach.
 'Reading as a Reader' and 'Reading as a Writer' - the stages within 'Imitation' - are both essential in teaching children the skills needed to be successful readers.

 Children from Reception to Year 6 are also timetabled to be taught reading within whole class sessions at least three times per week.
 The school's approach to reading is research-informed using what we know pedagogically about vocabulary instruction, the importance of general and world knowledge (and its impact on inference) and the designing and answering of questions about reading.
 The school follows Pie Corbett's Talk for Reading sequence with a variety of quality fiction, non-fiction and poetry.

 At Penn Wood, children in Nursery, Reception and KS1 are following the Read, Write Inc. Phonics programme.
 Sounds are taught in a lively, engaging, multi-sensory way, supported with real story books.

-For more information on our approach to early reading, please see our Early Reading Policy.
+For more information about the approach to early reading at Penn Wood, please read our Early Reading Policy: